Coming Off a 12-hour Continuous Sleep Cycle

 How We Dealt with Baby’s 4-Month Sleep Regression

 Bibi’s sleep regression started with her waking up in the middle of the night playing, babbling and practicing her new skills.
 My previously sleepy newborn had become stronger, more alert and inquisitive.
 Between the hours of 2 am – 4 am, she would wake up and stare at her mobile or babble loudly for one to two hour stretches, waking up my husband and I and then falling back asleep herself.
 Even though we were losing sleep, this part of her regression was simple enough to deal with.
-We made the room environment even darker so she couldn’t see anything and be distracted by all the “fun” things in the bedroom.
+We continued using our trusty sound machine (here’s an affordable popular model) to help Bibi transition through sleep cycles and made the room environment even darker so she couldn’t see anything and be distracted by all the “fun” things in the bedroom.
+This was achieved by turning off all the lights and nightlights in the house and using blackout curtains.
+(If there is a gap underneath the door, try these door draft stoppers to further reduce light, draft and noise.)
 Then we let her figure things out for herself and eventually she went back to sleep on her own.

 S.I.T.B.A.C.K Then Feed